 Dubai Travel Tips

 The metro and tram network is a fast and economical way to get across the city.
 The network is quite limited however so it may be better to take a taxi in some cases.
+It's also worth noting that both the metro and the tram start operating later on Friday mornings than on other days.

 The metro system ticket machines only give a maximum of 20 Dirham in change.
 Make sure you have small change to hand.